AleeyuDev/taskmanager-backend/README.md

-# taskmanager
-Full-stack TaskManager project with React frontend and Django backend.
 # TaskManager

 TaskManager is a full-stack web application built using React.js for the frontend and Django for the backend.
 This project was developed to demonstrate proficiency in full-stack development, particularly for a junior software engineer role.